SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/Segments/Bezier/README.md

 #Bezier Segment Sample

-This sample demonstrate how to create a bezier segment.
-Bezier segments are used to create curve segments and the curves are configurable either with the control points or with vectors.
-To create a bezier segment, the Type of the segment is set as Bezier and need to specify type for the connector.
+This sample demonstrates how to create a bezier segment.
+Bezier segments are used to create curve segments, and the curves are configurable either with the control points or vectors.
+To create a bezier segment, the Type of the segment is set as Bezier and need to specify the type for the connector..

 Bezier segment:
 ![image](https://user-images.githubusercontent.com/77827252/215648937-1d112542-124d-44e8-a774-0d9d39d37a23.png)